 Bounce Rate.
-It shows how high you jump with every step.
+This shows how high you jump with every step.
 Jumping takes so much energy!
 The less you jump, the better.
 You can save power, save your knees and ankles, and get faster at the same time.

 Ground Contact isn't super important — everything less than 300ms is ok.

 Our smartphones are already smart enough to serve all of our needs.
-With some software and extra sensors they can do it all, for free, no more expensive devices needed.
+With some software and extra sensors they can do it all for free!
+No more expensive devices needed.
 This is what the Ambalco project is all about.

 The most interesting part of this experiment was how people started talking to me at events.
 Some just ask how I run so easily at the same speed.
 Of course, they don't know how high my heart rate is, he-he.
 "Walking" with no jumps at about 200 steps per minute looks like an easy thing from the sidelines.
 Everyone believes I've got a superpower and they strategize about making negative splits together or overtaking the next pacekeepers.
 Well, maybe next time :-)